-Editor of the Louisville Courier :
+Editor of the Louisville Courier:

-liberty of sending you this letter, for the bene. deserted us.
-We were attacked by some 500 fit of those who will probably come to Cuba. or 700 of the Queen's troops the second day Sir, Gen. Lopez has decoived us all.
+fit of those who will probably come to Cuba. or 700 of the Queen's troops the second day Sir, Gen. Lopez has deceived us all.
 He is a after we landed.
 Our own gallant Crittenden traitor and no gentleman.
-There is no revolu-did all that any man could do-but we saw we tion here as the papers have stated.
-Tell all had been deceived, and retreated to the sea-there is in the interview. those who intend to visit Cuba, not to come, for they all will be shot.
-There is no chance to get back again.
-If any officer has raised a company or companies, tell them through your in with an American vessel, and were taken tucky to be shot.
+There is no revolu-tion here as the papers have stated.
+Tell all those who intend to visit Cuba, not to come, for they all will be shot.
+There is no chance to country, if possible.
+Got three boats, and got get back again.
+If any officer has raised a off with the intention of coasting until we fell company or companies, tell them through your in with an American vessel, and were taken paper, if you think proper, to disperse, for the prisoners by the steamboat Habanero. expedition is all a great humbug.
+I don't like to see O'Hara bringing men here from Ken- nothing but was instigated by the highest motucky to be shot.